lukechilds/humanscript/readme.md

 ## Configuration

-The following environment variables can be added to `~/.humanscript/config` to be applied globally to all humanscripts like:
+The following environment variables can be added to `~/.humanscript/config` to be applied globally to all humanscripts:

 ```shell
 $ cat ~/.humanscript/config